TolhurstTech/petsy/README.md

  ![screenshot](documentation/responsive-petsy.png)

 ## Technologies
+- HTML5
+- CSS3
+- Django 4
+- Bootstrap 5
+- Python 3
+- PostgreSQL 15
+- JavaScript
+- Cloudinary - For hosting media files
+- Git - For version control with github
+- GitHub - For version control and project management
+- Heroku - For deployment

 ## About Petsy
 Petsy is my final capstone project for the Fullstack Developer Bootcamp course at code Institute.
 For this project we were set the task of creating a responsive, full stack web app using an MVC framework with the following specifications: